gdsc-pdeu/MeraList/README.md

 ## Issues in this version
 Bold is not being saved as spannable is not supported by roomDB
+#### What can be done?
+Make a meta data for corresponding selected text and store it in seprate table.

 ## What's to be done?
 - **Bold and Italics text storage**